Creating State-Dependent Lattices for Ultracold Fermions by Magnetic Gradient Modulation

 Here we present the implementation of a spin-dependent lattice for ultracold fermions using a different method.
 Following the proposal in Ref.\,\cite{Jotzu2014}, our method relies on the application of an oscillating force to the particles in the lattice, with an amplitude which depends on their internal state \footnote{To create spin-orbit coupling, similar schemes were proposed\,\cite{Xu2013, Anderson2013, Struck2014} and very recently demonstrated with bosons in a harmonic trap\,\cite{Luo2015}.}.
 The resulting system can then be well described by an effective time-independent Hamiltonian\,\cite{Dunlap1986,Goldman2014,Bukov2014,Eckardt2015}, with differently renormalized tunnelling terms for each internal state.
 The general idea can readily be extended to mixtures of different atomic species or other artificial or conventional lattices.
 In our case the spin-dependent force in a particular direction $x$ on state $\sigma$ is provided by a magnetic field gradient, and is given by

-where $E^{\sigma}$ gives the energy of a state as a function of the magnitude of the external magnetic field $|\mathbf{B}|$ \footnote{Throughout this work we operate in a regime where the Larmor-frequency is sufficiently high that the spin is always aligned with the external field.}.
+where $E_{\sigma}$ gives the energy of a state as a function of the magnitude of the external magnetic field $|\mathbf{B}|$ \footnote{Throughout this work we operate in a regime where the Larmor-frequency is sufficiently high that the spin is always aligned with the external field.}.
 For the $F = 9/2$ hyperfine-manifold of $^{40}\mathrm{K}$ used in our experiment, the force resulting from a given gradient can take on various positive or negative values or vanish, depending on the Zeeman-sublevel, see Fig.\,\ref{fig:Setup}a.

-An oscillating force renormalizes the amplitude and phase of tunnel-couplings in a lattice, which has been observed in optical lattices for ultracold bosons\,\cite{Dunlap1986,Madison1998,Lignier2007,Kierig2008,Struck2012}.
+An oscillating force renormalizes the amplitude and phase of tunnel-couplings in a lattice; this effect has been observed in optical lattices for ultracold bosons\,\cite{Dunlap1986,Madison1998,Lignier2007,Kierig2008,Struck2012}.
 In a single-band tight-binding model, the time-dependent Hamiltonian of a one-dimensional non-interacting system is given by: